lalmada1/Intro-to-Data-Science-Econ-4970/index.md

   - **Style:** Content exceeds expectations in functionality, design, layout, analysis, or insights **(3 pts)**
   - **Upload to Shinyapps.io:** Dashboard posted to Shinyapps.io and available through an active URL **(3 pts)**

-### Discussion Topics (10%)

-Discussion Topics (10%): iCollege discussion topics are used to introduce you to the data science ecosystem.
-Since this course focuses on the skill of learning data programming we cannot cover exciting resources and developments in the broad field of data science.
-The six weekly discussion topics (plus the Code-Through) are a chance to explore some resources or reflect on a specific theme or article on your own.
-We will use iCollege discussion boards for this assignment.
-Your online post is worth up to 10 points per discussion topic.

-### Attendance (10%)
+### Attendance & Discussions (20%)

 Weekly attendance is mandatory.
 We use our class time to engage in discussion, review course material, and work through labs and other coding projects together.
 You will learn by doing and the best way to do this is by working together in class with your instructor there available to help.
 You are allowed up to two excused absences before your attendance grade is adversely affected.

+Discussion Topics: iCollege discussion topics are used to introduce you to the data science ecosystem.
+Since this course focuses on the skill of learning data programming we cannot cover exciting resources and developments in the broad field of data science.
+The six weekly discussion topics (plus the Code-Through) are a chance to explore some resources or reflect on a specific theme or article on your own.
+We will use iCollege discussion boards to facilitate these discussions in class.
+To earn full attendance credit students must post to the discussion board before the due date for each discussion topic.

 ## D. General Grading Rubric for Written Work